Mark Lane (author): Vietnam War crimes investigations

 A review of Lane's book by Neil Sheehan in the New York Times Book Review claimed that four of the 32 servicemen interviewed by Lane had misrepresented their military service, according to the Defense Department, and that Lane apparently fabricated other interviews.
-Sheehan also described his phone call with Lane in which the latter characterized the Defense Department as the most unreliable source for verifying atrocity accounts.
 Sheehan labeled Conversations "irresponsible", concluding: "Some of the horror tales in this book are undoubtedly true", and the "men who now run the military establishment cannot conduct a credible investigation....
 But until the country does summon up the courage to convene a responsible inquiry, we probably deserve the Mark Lanes."
+Lane would later say that Sheehan "accepted the false statements provided to him by the Pentagon" and added that he "did not consult the former Department of Justice attorney referred to in the introduction who would have provided the real names for those who used pseudonyms".
 As a result of the firestorm stirred up by Sheehan, Simon & Schuster pulled Conversations from bookstores, and reneged on its contract with Lane by refusing to publish a paperback version, and by demanding he return his book advance.
 Lane relates in his autobiography how he then traveled around the country collecting statements from the military personnel who he was charged with fabricating.
 He and his agent met with Simon & Schuster to review the documents disproving Sheehan's allegations.
 The publisher apologized, withdrew its request for repayment of the advance, and paid a substantial sum to Lane for damages.

 The negative reviews of Conversations with Americans caused concern in the VVAW leadership, as Andrew E. Hunt notes:

 Sheehan's exposé had placed VVAW leaders in a difficult position.
 Lane's involvement with the planning of the Winter Soldier Investigation had been extensive.
 His legal and financial assistance had proven invaluable.
 Few VVAWers doubted his sincerity or devotion to the effort.
 Yet they feared associating with Lane could tarnish months of difficult work.
 "Then the question became, 'How do we protect our integrity?'" recalled Joe Urgo, "'How do we separate ourselves from this guy?'"
 Organizers hoped Lane would maintain a low profile.
 Their wishes were fulfilled.

 VVAW veterans participating in the WSI event then realized they needed to take control.
 A new, all-veteran steering committee was formed without Lane.
 Ultimately, the WSI was an event produced by veterans only, without the need of civilians such as Lane and Fonda.